Education

 Every Kid Outdoors Program

-Crater Lake National Park invites all fourth grade students to visit the park for free as part of the White House’s new Every Kid in a Park program.
-Starting September 1, fourth grade students can go to Every Kid Outdoors to complete an activity and obtain a free annual entry pass to more than 2,000 federal recreation areas, including national parks.
+Crater Lake National Park is thrilled to welcome all fourth grade students to explore the park free of charge, thanks to the Every Kid in a Park program—an initiative launched by the White House to connect youth with nature and public lands.
+Beginning September 1, students in the fourth grade can visit the Every Kid Outdoors website, complete a fun online activity, and receive a free annual pass.
+This pass grants access to over 2,000 federal recreation sites across the U.S., including all national parks.

-Every Kid in a Park is a nation-wide effort, launched by President Obama, and supported by eight federal agencies, including the National Park Service, the Army Corps of Engineers, Bureau of Land Management, Bureau of Reclamation, Department of Education, Fish and Wildlife Service, Forest Service, and National Oceanic and Atmospheric Administration.
+Spearheaded by President Obama, Every Kid in a Park is a collaborative effort supported by eight federal agencies: the National Park Service, Bureau of Land Management, Bureau of Reclamation, U.S. Army Corps of Engineers, U.S. Department of Education, U.S. Fish and Wildlife Service, U.S. Forest Service, and NOAA.